smapiot/piral/docs/specs/feed-api-specification.md

 }
 ```

 The `loginUrl` should be opened in the browser by the user.
 The `callbackUrl` should be used by the client.
 The former represents the entry point to actually perform the login / obtain the credentials, while the latter can be used to get notified when the user successfully completed the login.
-The latter *should* be suitable to be used with long polling, otherwise it will be pinged until the user aborts or the `expires` is reached.
+The latter *should* be suitable to be used with long polling, otherwise, it will be pinged until the user aborts or the `expires` is reached.

 Both URLs should be GET endpoints.